jacomyal/domino.js/README.md

 emettor.updateFlag(false); // log: "New flag value: false"
 ```

-But the most important feature of *domino.js* is the possibility to add arbitrarily **hacks**.
-Basically, you will bind a function to events.
-This function will be executed in its own scope, and can update properties, call AJAX services, and a lot more.

-The following example is basically the same than the previous one.
+Now, the following example is basically the same than the previous one.
 But instead of a *boolean*, our property is a *string*, and we do not want it to exceed 5 characters.
-So, we add a hack bound on the output event of our property, and that will check the length of our string, and troncate it if it is too long:
+So, we add a **hack** bound on the output event of our property, and that will check the length of our string, and troncate it if it is too long:

 ```js
 // As previously, let's first instanciate domino.js: